eltay89/eltay89.github.io/_posts/2025-08-08-ai-search-algorithms-a-z.md

 ### DFS vs. BFS: A Visual Showdown

 Let's see how they explore the same maze differently.
+The numbers show the order of exploration.

 ```mermaid
 graph TD